ar-io/ar-io-node/CONTRIBUTING.md

 - Ensure commit messages adequately explain the reasons for the changes.
 - Ensure changes are consistent with the [principles and practices] outlined in the README.
+- Ensure that tests were added or that the manual testing process followed is described in the PR.
 - Run [lint].
 - Run the [unit tests].